LinzhiChips/bonanza/README.txt

 Introduction
 ------------

-Lode listens to messages from the crew and obtains some miner attributes like its ID number, IP address, name, etc. from it.
+Bonanza listens to messages from the crew and obtains some miner attributes like its ID number, IP address, name, etc. from it.
 Once it knows a miner's IP address, it opens an MQTT connection to each miner and retrieves its configuration.